‘Insufficient evidence’ to prosecute people suspected of leaking CCTV of Hancock kiss

 As a result the ICO confirmed it would be closing its investigation.

-In a tell-all interview with The Diary of a CEO podcast in February, Mr Hancock has now revealed he “fell in love with somebody” and it “all happened very quickly” – but insisted he did not break the law.
+In a tell-all interview with The Diary of a CEO podcast in February, Mr Hancock has now revealed he broke the law because he “fell in love” - but insisted he did not break the law.

 He said: “I resigned because I broke the social distancing guidelines.